Acceptance Devices | PAX A77 Terminal User Guide

 • Card reader (payment terminal).
 Model does not include an integrated printer.

-The standard PAX equipment box contains:
+The standard PAX equipment box contains these items:

 • Card reader.
 Model does not include an integrated printer.